Norseman055/simple-libs/Singleton/README.md

 None.

 # Usage
 Include "Singleton.h" in the file that would use it, then inherit your class from the Singleton, specifying the class in question as a template parameter.
+Include the singleton as a friend in the inheriting class so it can use the private constructor.

 # Example

+// Foo.h

-// #include "Singleton.h"
+\#include "Singleton.h"

 class Foo : Singleton \<Foo\>

 {

+	friend class Singleton<Foo>;

 public: